17 Ways to Ease into Summer

 I can honestly say we’ve found some pretty crazy things on the beach.
 Especially after a hurricane.

-Finding a message in a bottle is always on the top of the treasure hunt list.
+Finding a message in a bottle is always at the top of the treasure hunt list.
 But it would be so much fun to make and launch one of your own.

-In addition, there is really no better time to create a time capsule because this year has been quite adventurous already.
+In addition, there is really no better time to create a time capsule.
+After all, these past few years have been quite adventurous already.

 Lead a Bike Parade

-Living in Florida offers our family the chance to have a bike parade multiple times of the year but most especially for the 4th of July holiday and Christmas.
+Living in Florida offers our family the chance to have a bike parade multiple times of the year, most especially for the 4th of July and at Christmas.

 It’s not always easy to coordinate a bike parade with varying ages but when we do it’s always so much fun.